jonasholbech/foofest/README.md

 ## Overview

-Your task is to build two systems for our festival called FooFest.
+Your task is to build a site for our festival called FooFest.

 For that purpose, we have a lot of data, but more on that later.

+The site is one big site, but you can think of it as two sub-systems.

 ## System 1, the booking site